meyassu/quaker/README.md

 Revgeocoder is an efficient, general-purpose reverse geocoder built from scratch.
 To create visualizations of the effects of severe seismic activity on local rGDP trends, there needs to be a uniform system for representing geographical data across both the earthquake and economic datasets.
 The issue is earthquake datasets represent geographical location with (latitude, longitude) coordinates while economic datasets represent location in geopolitical terms i.e. (country, province) tuples.
 Revgeocoder bridges this gap by translating coordinate data into human-readable geolocation information.
 It can perform this computation on any dataset regardless of its structure as long as it contains columns called 'latitude' and 'longitude'.
 Its internal algorithm, supporting libraries, and instructions to run it will be described further in [Revgeocoder](#revgeocoder).

 Econbot is the web scraper responsible for creating the rGDP time-series dataset.
 It works by navigating to the FRED website, downloading region-specific rGDP data for > 100 countries as CSV files, and then collating all the CSVs into a single coherent dataset.
-More details regarding Econbot, including instructions to run it locally can be found in [Econbot](#econbot).
+More information regarding Econbot, including instructions to run it locally can be found in [Econbot](#econbot).

-Both of these backend modules will be discussed after the datasets and the visualizations are presented.
+The modules will be discussed in more detail after the datasets and the visualizations are presented.

 ## The Data